 Similarly, the influential post-war historian of slavery Stanley Elkins, who famously compared the plantation regime to the Nazi concentration camp, was a liberal, but no leftist.
-The proliferation of Jewish historians of the Black experience in the 1960s was likewise fueled by a number of factors, a tradition of family activism-- Eric Foner-- first-time radicalization in the new left-- Mark Naison-- the shift of hopes from America's progressive transformation from the working class onto African-Americans-- Herbert Guttmann-- or the displacement of Jewish orthodox culture by a more American one-- Lawrence Levine.
+The proliferation of Jewish historians of the Black experience in the 1960s was likewise fueled by a number of factors, a tradition of family activism-- Eric Foner-- first-time radicalization in the New Left-- Mark Naison-- the shift of hopes from America's progressive transformation from the working class onto African-Americans-- Herbert Gutman-- or the displacement of Jewish orthodox culture by a more American one-- Lawrence Levine.

 In a period in which Jews had the option of assimilating as never before, Black history offered usable ethnic roots for those who did not wish to dissolve into the perceived blandness of White America, but could find little in their own Jewish identity to hold onto.
 In a sense, Blacks seemed, to these scholars, to be the quintessential Americans, more than any European immigrant group, or hyphenated Americans, or even WASPs.
 Their story was one of the apparent outsider revealed as the ultimate insider.
 Moving from slavery to freedom, they were the real American folk.
 I'm almost finished.